hharas/the-house-reloaded/README.md

 ## License

-The House Reloaded is licensed under the GNU General Public License V3.0.
+The House Reloaded is licensed under the GNU Affero General Public License V3.0.